 The four leadership behaviors are discussed in more detail below.

-Team Leader (high task, high relationship) - These leaders lead by positive example and endeavor to foster a team environment so that all team members can reach their highest potential, both as team members and as people.
+Team Leader (high task, high relationship) - These leaders lead by positive example and endeavor to foster a team environment so that all team members can reach their highest potential, both as individual team members and as a group of people who use cooperation and collaboration.
 They encourage the team to reach goals as effectively as possible, while also working tirelessly to strengthen the bonds among the various members.
 They normally lead some of the most productive teams.

 Authoritarian Leader (high task, low relationship) - Leaders who get this rating are very much task oriented and are hard on their workers (autocratic).
 There is little or no allowance for cooperation or collaboration.
 Authoritarian leaders mostly display these characteristics: they are very strong on schedules; they expect people to do what they are told without question or debate; when something goes wrong they tend to focus on who is to blame rather than concentrate on exactly what went wrong and how to prevent it; they are intolerant of what they see as dissent (it may just be someone's creativity), thus it is difficult for their subordinates to contribute or develop.